 How to Determine If a Group is Right for You

-Before joining a virtual grief support community, it is essential to vet the leadership and structure.
+Before joining a virtual grief support community, it is worth vetting the leadership and structure.
 A poorly managed group can sometimes do more harm than good by fostering "misery marathons" rather than healing.

 1. Peer-Led vs. Professional-Led